 Density Tower Instructions

-Drop a few small items in and see which layer they float on.
+Drop a few small items into the jar and watch to see which layer they float on.

-You can see in the image above that we have a plastic bug floating on the top, a LEGO brick floating on the water and a paper clip floating on the treacle.
+In the image above, you can see a plastic bug floating on top, a LEGO brick floating on the water, and a paper clip floating on the treacle.
 Why do they do this?

 Why does a density tower work?

-For a full explanation see my floating and density post.
+For a complete explanation, see my floating and density post.

-If you liked this spooky activity, you’ll love our collection of Halloween science experiments, including making fake blood, spooky potions and lots more creepy science for kids!
+If you liked this spooky activity, you’ll love my collection of Halloween science experiments, including making fake blood, spooky potions and lots more creepy science for kids!

 Affiliate links